Bootloader Update

 If you need a HEX file instead of an ELF file, use objcopy:

-PX4 boards up to FMUv5X (before STM32H7) used a legacy PX4 bootloader repository.
+PX4 boards up to FMUv5X (before STM32H7) used a legacy repository.

 Please refer to the instructions in the README to learn how to use it.